RRFayad/helios-project/README.md

 2. Navigate to the project directory
    `cd helios-task`

-3. Install dependencies (using `--force` may help resolve dependency issues with the latest versions of Next.js and React):
+3. Install dependencies (using `--force` may help resolve dependency issues related to conflicts between React Day Picker, the latest version of date-fns, and React 19):
    `npm i --force`

 4. Start the Development Server